cluffa/rvec/README.md

 # WIP python library for r-like vectorized operations
-## This is only a proof of concept and for personal use, I don't indend on supporting this library.
+## This is only a proof of concept and for personal use, I don't intend on supporting this library.

 This library is written entirely in rust and compiled to a python module using pyo3.